seud0nym/tch-gui-unhide/supplemental/adguard/README.md

 ## What It Does
 By default, the setup script will install and configure AdGuard Home on your device, and _disable_ dnsmasq.
 AdGuard Home will then handle DNS resolution and DHCP for your local network.

-It will also download and run the [`hijack-dns`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#hijack-dns) script, to configure DNS interception and hijacking.

 # Important Considerations
 The things you need to be aware of: